Home | | Help | Contribute | Plug-ins | About | Contact | Search

 3.Spell checking

-If the program ispell has been installed on your system, then you may use it to check your text for misspelled words by pressing or EditSpell.
+If the program ispell has been installed on your system, then you may use it to check your text for misspelled words by pressing Meta+$ or EditSpell.
 Notice that you might have to verify that the dictionaries corresponding to the languages in which your texts have been written have been installed on your system; this is usually the case for English.

-When you launch the spell checker (either on the whole text or a selected region), you will be prompted at each misspelled word and the footer displays the available options:
+When you launch the spell checker (either on the whole text or on a selected region), you will be prompted at each misspelled word and the footer displays the available options:

 a)